mghmay/RPF-api/README.md

 - Deno
 - Docker

-You will also need a .env file with the following keys (SERVER_HOST defaults to localhost, SERVER_PORT defaults to 3000)
+You will also need a .env file with the following keys:

 ```bash
   MONGO_INITDB_ROOT_USERNAME